Security-Onion-Solutions/securityonion-mcp/README.md

 ## Playbook Feature

-The Security Onion MCP Server includes a playbook execution feature that helps investigate security alerts.
+The Security Onion MCP Server includes a playbook feature that helps guide investigation of security alerts.
 When you have an alert:

 1. The server retrieves playbooks associated with that alert type
-2. Each playbook contains questions with queries to help investigate the incident
+2. Each playbook contains investigation questions designed to help analyze the incident
-3. The server executes these queries with variables from the alert substituted
-4. Results are returned in a structured format for analysis
+3. The questions include context, suggested sources, and time ranges for investigation

 To use the playbook feature with the MCP tools:
-- Use `execute_playbook` with an alert ID to run all associated playbooks
+- Use `get_playbook_questions` with an alert ID to retrieve investigation questions
-- Optionally provide alert data to avoid an extra lookup
-- Optionally specify a playbook index to run just one playbook
+- Optionally specify a playbook index to get questions from just one playbook
+- The LLM can then use the questions to build appropriate OQL queries based on the specific alert data

 ## Event Payload Filtering